No Fail, Sour Cream Pastry Crust

 Sour cream.
 No added water, instead you add sour cream.
 I’m not kidding.
 This method works and it couldn’t be easier.
 The recipe comes from my friend, former Zuni Cafe chef Kathi Riley, who has been using it as her go-to pastry crust recipe for 25 years and who graciously shared it with me to share with you.
 Enjoy!

-- 1 Tbsp of sugar (for sweet recipes, otherwise skip)
+- 2 teaspoons of sugar (for sweet recipes, otherwise skip)

 1 Place the cubed unsalted butter in a bowl and put in a warm spot to take the chill off.